 Despite being a brick of a book, it's an enthralling read and available for Kindle.
 Bill Gammage’s, The Biggest Estate on Earth with Bruce Pascoe’s, Dark Emu will undoubtedly also be a help when it gets down to the nitty gritty of land management.

-In a study of the history of Murray River Red Gum Forests I undertook in 2012 former forestry workers referred to changes in the character of the forests after the total exclusion of fire and the subsequent build up of fuel on forest floors, raising the potential of a conflagration such as we are seeing today further to the east.
-Barmah resident Max Moor, who had a life time’s connection with the forests and a family connection going back several generations, spoke about in the period before 1960 winter fires were monitored but otherwise let them burn which thinned the forest, he commented that with a total fire suppression policy even in wet winter periods, and the high rate of seedlings maturing, the density of timber had become hazardous and harmful for the forest’s chance of survival in the long term.
-Fires in the forests at that time was fought ‘dry’, with fire used to fight fire, encircling a fire with fire.
+In a study of the history of Murray River Red Gum Forests I undertook in 2012, former forestry workers referred to changes in the character of the forests after the total exclusion of fire and the subsequent build up of fuel on forest floors, raising the potential of a conflagration such as we are seeing today further to the east.
+Barmah resident Max Moor, who had a life time’s connection with the forests and a family connection going back several generations, spoke about the period before 1960 winter fires were monitored but otherwise left to burn which thinned the forest.
+He commented that with a total fire suppression policy even in wet winter periods, and the high rate of seedlings maturing, the density of timber had become hazardous and harmful for the forest’s chance of survival in the long term.
+Fires in the forests at that time were fought ‘dry’, with fire used to fight fire, encircling a fire with fire.